 When it comes to a kitchen cabinet makeover, a lot of people think it is way outside of their budget.
-But if you paint kitchen cabinets instead of replacing them, you can transform your kitchen at a fraction of the cost.
+But you can transform your kitchen at a fraction of the cost when you learn how to paint kitchen cabinets that are stained.
 Keep reading to learn how!

-The average cost in the United States for new kitchen cabinets ranges anywhere from $4,000 to $13,000.
+The average cost in the United States for new wood cabinets ranges anywhere from $4,000 to $13,000.
 And that’s just the average.
-Depending upon the quality of cabinets you choose, you could spend upwards of $24,000 or more.
+Depending upon the quality of the cabinets you choose, you could spend upwards of $24,000 or more.
 That’s a lot of money.

 But don’t despair.
-If you don’t have a budget like that for your kitchen (or simply don’t want to spend that much) there is an option that can transform your kitchen, make it look brand new, and not cost you an arm and a leg.
+If you don’t have a budget like that for your kitchen (or simply don’t want to spend that much) there is an option that can transform your old kitchen cabinets, make them look brand new, and not cost you an arm and a leg.

 If you have been contemplating a kitchen makeover, your cabinets themselves are probably in pretty good shape.
 They likely have “good bones” as they say.
 You just want to change the way they look.
 Make them more modern.
 Update them to suit your style and tastes.

-To get a new look in your kitchen, sometimes all you need is some new hardware, but if your cabinets are a bit dated and you want to make them look newer and more modern, you might want to consider painting them.
+To get a new look in your kitchen, sometimes all you need is some new hardware, but if your cabinets are a bit dated and you want to make them look newer and more modern, you might want to consider painting them with a beautiful fresh coat of paint.

-Painting kitchen cabinets is something you can hire someone to do, but you can also paint kitchen cabinets yourself like a pro with a little bit of effort and some attention to detail.
-And doing it yourself will save you a lot of money in the long run.
+Painting kitchen cabinets is something you can hire someone to do, but you can also learn how to paint kitchen cabinets that are stained yourself like a pro with a little bit of effort and some attention to detail.
+And doing it yourself is a good idea that will save you a lot of money in the long run.

 You may have a lot of the items needed for your kitchen cabinet project on hand already, or at least a reasonable alternative.
 These tools will help provide a professional look when you paint kitchen cabinets.
 You can do it without some of them, but having all of these items in your arsenal will help make the job a lot easier and less stressful.

-- Paint: Benjamin Moore Advance Satin Finish (Note: satin isn’t overly forgiving when you paint, so you definitely want to apply it with a spray gun.
-Satin is what we used, but you aren’t limited to it, you can choose semi-gloss, matte or even high gloss depending on the look you what to achieve when you paint kitchen cabinets.)
+- Paint: Benjamin Moore Advance Satin Finish (Note: satin isn’t overly forgiving when you paint, so you definitely want to apply it with a spray gun so you aren’t left with brush strokes.
+Satin is what we used, but you aren’t limited to it, you can choose semi-gloss, matte, or even high gloss depending on the look you want to achieve when you paint kitchen cabinets.)
+This is a water-based paint, not an oil-based paint so it is low VOC.
+It is also not a latex paint, it is a water-based alkyd paint which is more durable and the best paint option for this application.
+You can also use your favorite brand of paint such as Sherwin Williams or Behr, but make sure to discuss how you plan to use the paint with the paint store in order to ensure you get the right type of paint for your application.

 - 1 1⁄2 inch paint brush